-4. SECURITIES PURCHASED UNDER AGREEMENT TO RESELL AND SECURITIES SOLD UNDER AGREEMENTS TO REPURCHASE

-The Company enters into reverse repurchase agreements and repurchase agreements to finance long US treasury securities inventory, cover short US treasury securities positions in order to prevent settlement exposure, and to act as an intermediary between different counterparties.
+5. SECURITIES PURCHASED UNDER AGREEMENT TO RESELL AND SECURITIES SOLD UNDER AGREEEMENTS TO REPURCHASE order to prevent settlement exposure, and to act as an intermediary between different counterparties.
 As previously noted, the Company is a member of FICC, which allows the Company to manage credit exposure arising from such transactions by entering into master netting agreements with counterparties.
 These agreements provide the Company, in the event of a counterparty default, with the right to net counterparty's rights and obligations.
-As a result, the Company can liquidate and set off collateral by the Company against the net amount owed by the counterparty.
+As a result, the Company can liquidate and set off collateral held or pledged to by the Company against the net amount owed by the counterparty.
 The Company engages a third-party custodian that enables the Company to take control of such collateral in the event of counterparty default.
 The following table presents information about the offsetting of these instruments.